mehulagg/gitlab/doc/development/README.md

 #### Broader changes

-Some changes affect more than one individual group.
+Some changes affect more than one group.
 For example:

 - Changes to code review guidelines.
 - Changes to commit message guidelines.